-The Company has an exposure in relation to its bank deposits, bond and derivative portfolios.
-The Company manages the risk on its fixed income portfolio within its defined risk appetite by implementing investment guidelines for the PIMCO managed bond funds which set the minimum issue quality for purchases at S&P rating BBB- (or Moody's / Fitch equivalent) with the exception of Board-approved single transactions.
+The Company has credit exposures in relation to its bank deposits, bond and derivative portfolios.
+AZRD's banking exposures are well-maintained by ensuring cash in the current account at Bank of Ireland (S&P: A-) and the custodian accounts at Deutsche Bank (S&P: A-) and Bank of New York Mellon (Fitch: AA) is kept to a minimum, while deposits are kept in the Allianz Group Cash Pool (Fitch: AA-).
+The Company manages the risk on its fixed income portfolio within its defined risk appetite by implementing investment guidelines for the PIMCO managed bond funds which set the minimum issue quality for purchases at S&P rating BBB-(or Moody's / Fitch equivalent) with the exception of Board-approved single transactions.